Frequently Asked Questions

 Yes, I have enough backup gear so that I would still be able to cover your wedding even with equipment failures.
 This is a crucial aspect of wedding photography that is often overlooked by newcomers to this type of work or simply ignored due to the burden of the added expense.
 Equipment can and will fail, and while one camera body, a couple of lenses, and a flash or two might be sufficient for portrait work (where you have time to troubleshoot a failure, and worst case would simply mean the inconvenience of rescheduling the session), a thorough level of redundancy is an absolute necessity when you are entrusted with the responsibility of photographing a wedding, and I take this very seriously.

 Both!
 As one of the most experienced wedding photographers in New Orleans, I'm perfectly comfortable working by myself for most events, but can also make good use of a second photographer, and can help you decide which option is more suitable for your particular event.
-My album packages include a second photographer by default, and it's an option that can be added to my photography-only packages as well.
+My album packages include a second photographer by default (though it can be removed if not needed), and it's an option that can be added to my photography-only packages as well.

 The entire booking process can be completed through email and with my online contract system.
 We can also either meet in person, or if this is not possible (if you are not in the New Orleans area, for instance, or if your schedule does not allow) but you would like to discuss details before booking, we can have a phone call or a virtual meeting via Facetime or Zoom if you would like.
 A non-refundable retainer of one third of the package price is due upon signing the contract, a middle (also non-refundable) payment of one third is due at approximately the halfway point between then and the date of the wedding, and the final balance is due two weeks before the wedding.